alokjha96/XURL/README.md

  1) XUrl.java → Defines the interface with methods needed for the Short URL utility.
  2) XUrlImpl.java → It should implement the XUrl interface.
- 3)XUrlMain.java → Starting point for execution.
+ 3) XUrlMain.java → Starting point for execution.
 This file initializes the XUrlImpl object and tests out the functionality.

 **Skills Used -** Java.